Coping with Loss and

 -

-identify coping strategies for developing resilience and the ability to manage unexpected or unclear future losses
+Identify coping strategies for developing resilience and the ability to manage unexpected or unclear future losses